liutan425/greenfield-docs/docs/guide/storage-provider/run-book/run-SP-node.md

 ### Wallet Preparation

-- Operator Account: Used to edit the information of the StorageProvider.
-Please make sure it has enough BNB to deposit the create storage provider proposal(1 BNB) and pay the gas fee of `EditStorageProvider` and `UpdateStorageProviderStatus` transactions.
+- `Operator Account`: Used to edit the information of the StorageProvider.
+Please make sure it has enough BNB to pay the gas fee of `EditStorageProvider` and `UpdateStorageProviderStatus` transactions.
-- Funding Account: Used to deposit staking tokens and receive earnings.
-It is important to ensure that there is enough money in this account, and the user must submit a deposit as a guarantee.
-At least **500+** BNB are required for staking.
-You should use this address to send `CreateValidator` proposal on-chain.
+- `Funding Account`: Used to deposit staking tokens and receive earnings.
+It is important to ensure that there is enough money in this account, and the SP must submit a deposit as a guarantee.
+At least `500+` BNB are required for staking.
+You should use this address to send `CreateStorageProvider` proposal on-chain.
+Besides the `500BNB` for staking, the funding address should have enough tokens for creating VGF to store more data, so we suggest depositing at least `510BNB` into this account.
-- Seal Account: Used to seal the user's object.
+- `Seal Account`: Used to seal the user's object.
 Please make sure it has enough BNB to pay the gas fee of `SealObject` transaction.
+We suggest depositing `10BNB` into this account.
-- Approval Account: Used to approve user's requests.
+- `Approval Account`: Used to approve user's requests.
 This account does not require holding BNB tokens.
-- GC Account: It is a special address for sp and is used by sp to clean up local expired or unwanted storage.
+- `GC Account`: It is a special address for sp and is used by sp to clean up local expired or unwanted storage.
 Please make sure it has enough BNB tokens because it's going to keep sending transactions up the chain.
-- Maintenance Account: It is used for SP self-testing while in maintenance mode.
+- `Maintenance Account`: It is used for SP self-testing while in maintenance mode.
 This account for creating bucket and object will be allowed-listed by Chain while other users' create request will fail.
-- Bls Account: Used to create bls signature when sealing objects to ensure integrity, it does not need to be deposited.
+- `Bls Account`: Used to create bls signature when sealing objects to ensure integrity, it does not need to be deposited.

-You can use the below command to generate these seven accounts:
+There are six accounts below, you can use the below command to generate these accounts:

 ```shell
 ./build/bin/gnfd keys add operator --keyring-backend os